DotModus/incubator-airflow/docs/configuration.rst

 As Airflow was built to interact with its metadata using the great SqlAlchemy library, you should be able to use any database backend supported as a SqlAlchemy backend.
 We recommend using **MySQL** or **Postgres**.

-.. note:: We rely on more strict ANSI SQL settings for MySQL in order to have sane defaults.
-Make sure to have specified `explicit_defaults_for_timestamp=1` in your my.cnf under `[mysqld]`

 .. note:: If you decide to use **Postgres**, we recommend using the ``psycopg2`` driver and specifying it in your SqlAlchemy connection string.